Website Manager

 Beyond these ten positions, SHLL may designate additional Board of Directors positions as it sees fit, but should strive to not to exceed 30 total members of the Board.

-The offices of President, Vice President of Baseball, Secretary, Umpire-in-Chief, and Safety Officer will be voted upon in even fiscal years while the offices of Vice President of Operations, Vice President of Softball, Treasurer, Player Agent, and Coaching Coordinator will be voted upon in odd fiscal years.
+The offices of President, Vice President of Baseball, Secretary, Umpire-in-Chief, and Safety Officer will be voted upon in even fiscal years while the offices of Vice President of Softball, Treasurer, Player Agent, and Coaching Coordinator will be voted upon in odd fiscal years.

 A document containing the Director positions roles and responsibilities should be reviewed annually, updated as needed, and posted on the SHLL website (https://www.southhilllittleleague.com/downloads)